-The board of directors may approve a

-Subject to any restrictions contained in its

-certificate of incorporation, the board of

-directors may declare and pay dividends

-upon the shares of its capital stock out of its surplus or, if there is no surplus, out of its net income for the fiscal year in which the dividend is declared and/or the authorize capital stock in excess of that
+The board of directors may approve a dividend without shareholder approval.
+Subject to any restrictions contained in its certificate of incorporation, the board of directors may declare and pay dividends upon the shares of its capital stock out of its surplus or, if there is no surplus, out of its net income for the fiscal year in which the dividend is declared and/or the preceding fiscal year.